 FiSH Neighbourhood Care works closely with AgeUK Richmond on a day to day basis by providing transport for those attending Barnes Green Centre and various other activities.
 For many years FiSH has worked closely with RaKAT, Richmond and Kingston Accessible Transport.
 FiSH runs a telephone befriending service as part of the LiveWell Richmond project, in partnership with AgeUK Richmond and the other local Neighbourhood Care Groups.

-FiSH is a member of the Dementia Action Alliance.
+FiSH is a member of the Dementia Friends Alliance.